Tjstretchalot/AnyAnglePathfinding/README.md

 This is not a grid-based pathfinding algorithm.
 Furthermore, tracing polygons across arbitrary distances requires polygon collision detection which is not trivial to implement on your own.
 By incorporating this project you get the flexibility of any-angle pathfinding on a plane in just a few lines of code.
-Furthermore you no longer have to worry about grid size as a hyperparamter in your pathfinding performance, which improves generalizability.
+Furthermore you no longer have to worry about grid size as a hyperparamater in your pathfinding performance, which improves generalizability.

 This package is not suitable if any of the following apply: